wazuh/wazuh-documentation/source/installation_guide/installing-manager/optional-configurations/singlehost_configuration.rst

 Single-host arquitecture installation
 ==============================================

-In order to install all components of Wazuh in the same server, performs all the steps described in the :ref:`main guide <installation_main>` **except**:

- - Install Filebeat: It is no necessary due to we do not need send the alerts to another server.
+In order to install all components of Wazuh in the same server, performs all the steps described in the :ref:`main guide <installation_main>` **except** the section corresponding to install *Filebeat* (it is no necessary due to we do not need send the alerts to another server).
- - Encrypting communications between Wazuh server and Elastic Stack server: It is no necessary due to the same reasons than the previous one.

 After performing the installation steps, we configure Logstash to read Wazuh alerts: